Bitcoin Breaks New Records Again, While Mass Adoption Seems Closer Every Day

 U.S. Citizenship and Immigration Services (USCIS) Considers Bitcoin

 According to a U.S. Homeland Security EB-5 National Stakeholder Engagement, Division Chief Lori MacKenzie explains the agency is considering bitcoin as a form of payment.
 This means immigrants can apply for Visas and pay for citizenship fees with the decentralized currency.
 “USCIS is currently considering issues involving virtual currency such as Bitcoin,” MacKenzie details.
-The government agency says they will continue to monitor and evaluate the benefits of using a virtual currency for these services.
+The government agency says they will continue to monitor and evaluate the benefits of using virtual currency for these services.
 “We will determine whether the relevant statutory and regulatory requirements have been met,” explains the USCIS Division Chief.

 Norway’s Internet Bank Offers Bitcoin Accounts